Technigo/project-todos/README.md

 - Your app should show a count of either all todos, or all uncomplete todos (or both)\*\*

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

 https://www.figma.com/file/hjj3IQjRhijESpkacIYixe/week-14-to-do-list